How this works.

 on each of the several Y-DNA tests provided by Family Tree DNA

-the donor of the sample are released to the lab.
+the sample are released to the lab.

 Get started by going to the